Are there really many different types of orgasm? Why YES there are!

 Valley orgasms are “cool” in nature and they even have been described as feeling like waves of cool air or energy running through the body and can last for minutes, hours or even days!

 Valley orgasms can be experienced by both men and women.
 And given that they usually take time and relaxation into the act of lovemaking to naturally arise, they tend to be quite dependent on the male partner making the choice to delay or even avoid ejaculation during sex.

 As the sexual energy expands throughout the body it is possible really for any part of the body to experience an “orgasm”.
 A full body orgasm is the radiating sensation of pleasure throughout the entire body and not just limited to the genital region.

 The valley orgasm described above is an example of one type of full body orgasm.

 A full body orgasm more easily occurs when the energy channels in the body are open and free from tension or blockages which allows room for the sexual energy to flow throughout the body resulting in sensations of pleasure, tingling, vibrating, expansion, and bliss in areas such as the hands, heart, brain, etc.

-Multiple orgasms are possible for both women and men though they tend to be more common and easier to attain in women simply due to the female sexual anatomy-meaning that the sex act does not end just because a woman comes.
-This is not so true in men where the sex act usually halts after ejaculation.
+Multiple orgasms are possible for both women and men though they tend to be more common and easier to attain in women simply due to the female sexual anatomy-meaning that the sex act does not end just because a woman orgasms.
+This is not so true in men where the sex act usually halts after peak orgasm and ejaculation.

 In men multiple orgasms are possible when the man has mastered the skill of delaying ejaculation or chooses to avoid ejaculation altogether.

 In a man the two events of orgasm and ejaculation are typically linked and thought of as being one and and the same.
-But the truth is that ejaculation and orgasm are not interdependent on one another: it is possible for a man to learn how to have an orgasm without ejaculating and this is how men can experience multiple orgasms that are more similar to the female orgasms described above.
+But the truth is that ejaculation and orgasm are not interdependent on one another: it is possible for a man to learn how to have an orgasm without ejaculating.
+This is how men can experience multiple orgasms that are more similar to the female orgasms described above.